NautilusTrader

 Registration precedence

-register_custom_data_class(...) resolves types in the following order:
+register_custom_data_class(...) resolves handlers in the following order:

 Wrapper backends